antoineMoPa/moon-dev-tools/README.md

 ~/.moonreview/settings.json
 ```

-Right now that is which agent the review hands comments to — the selector at the top right.
+Right now that is which agent Moonreview hands comments to — the selector at the top right.
 Pick one and the next window comes up on it.
 The file is meant to be readable and editable:

 ```json